Blosc/c-blosc2/plugins/README.md

 =============================================================================

-Blosc has a tradition of supporting different filters and codecs for compressing data, and it was up to the user to choose one or another depending on her needs.
+Blosc has a tradition of supporting different filters and codecs for compressing data, and it was up to the user to choose one or another depending on his needs.
 However, it is clear that there will always be scenarios where a more richer variety of them could be useful.
-So the Blosc Development Team has set a new goals:
+So the Blosc Development Team has set new goals:

 1) Implement a way for users to locally register filters and codecs so that they can use them in their setup at will.

-2) Setup a central registry so that *other* users can make use of these filters and codecs without intefering with others that have been created by others.
+2) Setup a central registry so that *other* users can make use of these filters and codecs without intefering with other ones that have been created by other users.

-As a bonus, those filters accepted in the central registry and meeting the quality standards defined in these guidelines will be distributed *inside* the C-Blosc2 library, allowing a much easier way for others to use them: install C-Blosc2 library and you are all set.
+As a bonus, those codecs and filters accepted in the central registry and meeting the quality standards defined in these guidelines will be distributed *inside* the C-Blosc2 library, allowing a much easier way for others to use them: install C-Blosc2 library and you are all set.
 Of course, to achieve such a status, plugins will require a careful testing process described below.